-5. Satisfactory quality – The implied term of satisfactory quality of goods has now been codified by the Act.
+5. Satisfactory quality – The Act has now codified the implied term of satisfactory quality of goods.
 Goods must be of appropriate quality and standard, be safe, durable and free from minor defects.
-Defects will not always trigger the satisfactory quality obligation.
+Defects will not always trigger a satisfactory quality obligation.
 The reasonableness test is applicable taking account of description, price and other “relevant circumstances”.
 Other relevant circumstances include any public statement about the specific characteristics of the goods made by the trader or their representatives.
 There are exemptions where such public statements are not considered as relevant circumstances in the Act.
 Any term about the quality of goods may be treated as included in the contract for the supply of goods (s9).

-7. Goods to be described – Every contract is to be treated as including a term that goods are to be sold as described.
-This is to be read in conjunction with the 2013 Regulati0ons.
-Any change to that information is not effective unless expressly agreed between consumer and trader (s11).
+7. Goods to be described – Every contract is to be treated as including a term that products are to be sold as described.
+This stipulation as to the description of goods is to be read in conjunction with the 2013 Regulations.
+Any change to that information is not valid unless expressly agreed between consumer and trader (s11).

-8. Remedies – If the trader is in breach of these terms the consumer has a short window to reject the goods; can request repair or replacement; or price reduction; or a final rejection of the goods.
+8. Remedies – If the trader is in breach of these terms the consumer has a short window to reject the goods; can request repair or replacement; or price reduction; or final rejection of the products.
 These remedies do not affect the right to damages or specific performance (s9).

 9. Right to reject – The trader must bear any reasonable costs of returning the goods.
 Refunds must be given within 14 days beginning with the day on which the trader agreed that the consumer is entitled to a refund.
-The trader must not impose any fee on the consumer in respect of the refund.
-The consumer may claim damages where there is no entitlement to receive a refund, or because of the limits of the entitlement, or instead of a refund (s20).
-Consumer can partially reject goods (s21).
-The time limit for the short time right to reject is 30 days (s22).
+The trader must not impose any fee on the consumer in respect of the return.
+The consumer may claim damages where there is no entitlement to receive a refund, or because of the limits of the benefit, or instead of a refund (s20).
+The consumer can partially reject goods (s21).
+The time limit for a short time right to refuse is 30 days (s22).
 If the consumer requires the trader to repair or replace the goods, the trader must do so within a reasonable time and without significant inconvenience to the consumer and bear any necessary costs incurred in doing so (s23).
-Consumer can get a price reduction (partial or full i.e. 100% of the price)(s24).
+The consumer can get a price reduction (partial or full, i.e. 100% of the price)(s24).

 DIGITAL MUSIC DOWNLOADS

-10. Digital music downloads and streaming – Chapter 3 deals with digital content and it is the first time rights and remedies in relation to consumer contracts for the supply of digital music downloads and streaming has been set down in statute clearly.
+10. Digital music downloads and streaming – Chapter 3 deals with digital content, and it is the first time rights, and remedies concerning consumer contracts for the supply of digital music downloads and streaming has been set down in statute.

-11. Digital music contracts – All contracts between a trader supplying digital content to a consumer, if it is supplied or to be supplied for a price paid by the consumer are covered (free promotions or giveaways are not covered).
-It also covers a contract to supply digital content to a consumer if “(a) It is supplied free with goods and services or other digital content for which the consumer pays a price, and (b) It is not generally available to consumers unless they have paid a price for it for goods or services or other digital content”.
+11. Digital music contracts – All contracts between a trader supplying digital content to a consumer, if it is provided or to be supplied for a price paid by the consumer are covered (free promotions or giveaways are not covered).
+It also includes a contract to provide digital content to a consumer if “(a) It is supplied free with goods and services or other digital content for which the consumer pays a price, and (b) It is not generally available to consumers unless they have paid the price for it for goods or services or other digital content”.
 A promotional video downloaded with a paid for digital track for example.
-Mere conduits are not caught by the Act as long as they are not supplying digital content (s33). s34 mirrors s9 in relation to goods. s35 mirrors s10 in relation to good, likewise. s36 matches s11.
-Infact ss34 to 38 are analogous to the provisions relating to goods dealing with codifying implied terms that digital content is of satisfactory quality and fit for purpose.
+Mere conduits are not caught by the Act as long as they are not supplying digital content (s33). s34 mirrors s9 concerning goods. s35 mirrors s10 concerning good, likewise. s36 matches s11.
+Sections 34 to 38 are analogous to the provisions relating to goods dealing with codifying implied terms that digital content is of satisfactory quality and fit for purpose.

 12. Digital Music Transmissions – Section 39 is specific to digital content. s39 deals with the supply by transmission and facilitation for consumer transmission.
 Digital content is supplied “(a) when the content reaches the devices, or (b) if earlier, when the content reaches another trader chosen by the consumer to supply under a contract with the consumer, a service by which digital content reaches the device.
-In this situation the trader is providing access to the content through a transmission initiated by the trader.
+In this situation, the trader is providing access to the content through a transmission initiated by the trader.
 The trader may also be providing the processing facility from which the consumer received the content.
-The content is to be treated as including (where necessary) a implied term that the processing facility must be available to the consumer for a reasonable time (subject to express terms of the contract)”.
-Given the unreliable nature of the Internet s39 is an important issue to deal with in terms and conditions and other contracts.
+The content is to be treated as including (where necessary) an implied term that the processing facility must be available to the consumer for a reasonable time (subject to express terms of the contract)”.
+Given the unpredictable nature of the Internet, s39 is a crucial issue to deal with in terms and conditions and other contracts.

-13. Modifications – Where the trader supplies digital content subject to the right to modify the content, the promise as to quality, fitness for purpose ad description apply to the modification. the section does not prevent the trader from importing features of, or adding new features to the digital content provided the new features continue to match the description of the product and the content continues to match the information provided by the trader.
+13. Modifications – Where the trader supplies digital content subject to the right to modify the content, the promise as to the quality, fitness for purpose and description apply to the modification.
+The section does not prevent the trader from importing features of or adding new features to the digital content provided the new features continue to match the description of the product and the content continues to match the information provided by the trader.

-14. Remedies – As with the sale of goods, the consumer has the right to reject the content (s45); get it repaired or replaced (s43); or get a partial or 100% price reduction (s44).
-The consumer may also make a claim for damages where the digital content causes damage or loss to a consumer.
-Where there is a mixture of a supply of tangible goods with digital content and the digital content is defective then these remedies are still available for the digital content even if there is no complaint about the tangible goods.
+14. Remedies – As with the sale of goods, the consumer has the right to reject the content (s45); get it repaired or replaced (s43), or get a partial or 100% price reduction (s44).
+The consumer may also claim damages where the digital content causes damage or loss to a consumer.
+Where there is a mixture of supply of tangible goods with digital content, and the digital content is defective, then these remedies are still available for the digital content even if there is no complaint about the tangible goods.

 SUPPLY OF SERVICES